ekhadley/subliminal/README.md

         - will interping the biases still show general, misalignment? or specific misalignment?
         - will steering?

+- get the original 'narrow finetuning' results replicating again
+    - gather activations over only the first few tokens of the sequence like they do

 ## immediate todo:
 - check if steering vectors trained on the same data but with different initialization have the same downstream effects, outside of animalness.
 - check if the steering vectors trained on the same dataset but using different activations match eachother

+- make misaligned gemma and misalignment eval